MarcMogdanz/marcmogdanz.de/content/posts/guide-netherlands.md

 ## Currencies

-Most countries in the EU including The Netherlands use the Euro.
+Most countries in the EU including The Netherlands use the euro.

-When exchanging to Euro, especially from US Dollars, you should really check what the real and hidden costs are.
+When exchanging to euro, especially from US Dollars, you should really check what the real and hidden costs are.
 Most banks may give you the "real" exchange rate by the European Central Bank but charge you a flat or percentage based fee for exchanging.
-From my experiences there are two cheap and effective ways to exchange to or from Euro:
+From my experiences there are two cheap and effective ways to exchange to or from euro:

 1. The easiest one is by using [Wise](https://wise.com/) (formerly TransferWise).
 They are very transparent about what their fees are and what exchange rate they give you.
 Depending on what type of method for sending the money you'll use, you'll literally pay next to nothing especially compared to most banks or exchange offices.
-At the time of writing, a 1.000 USD transfer to EUR will cost around $3.50 as a wire transfer fee and they'll additionally take around $5 for the actual exchange fee.
-Comparing the exchange rate with the official one of the ECB they have a spread of below 0,01% meaning you'll literally only pay around $9 for the transaction.
+At the time of writing, a USD 1k transfer to euro will cost around USD 3.50 as a wire transfer fee and they'll additionally take around USD 5 for the actual exchange fee.
+Comparing the exchange rate with the official one of the ECB they have a spread of below 0.01% meaning you'll literally only pay around USD 9 for the transaction.

 2. If you're US based or moving across countries and are also investing then you'll probably already know and/or use [Interactive Brokers](https://www.interactivebrokers.com/en/home.php).
 They are pretty much the only half-way pain free solution if you want to invest but are a tax resident of multiple countries and/or have US citizenship (including green card).
-You can open an account with them, pay in with your currency (e.g. USD) and then convert it via the mid-day market rate to EUR and send it to your bank account here in the EU.
+You can open an account with them, pay in with your currency (e.g. USD) and then convert it via the mid-day market rate to euro and send it to your bank account here in the EU.

 Also just never use any exchange office, most of them are scams and it's not worth the pain to check which ones aren't.
-The Netherlands is mostly cashless so you don't need any physical Euro when arriving.
+The Netherlands is mostly cashless so you don't need any physical euro when arriving.
 Just setup your bank account beforehand or make sure you can use your foreign bank cards and then you're good to go.
-In case you want some physical money when arriving, just try to ask your bank in your home country if they can order Euros for you.
+In case you want some physical money when arriving, just try to ask your bank in your home country if they can order euros for you.
 It will probably cost you a bit but then you have the peace of mind.

 _Important note:_ The EU is going down hard on money laundering and has some quite strict laws on it.
-If you enter the EU with more than 10.000 Euro you are legally required to declare it.
+If you enter the EU with more than 10k EUR you are legally required to declare it.
 You'll need to prove how you got the money and will probably also need to give a reason why you're carrying it with you.
-You are not required to declare it if it's under 10.000 but be prepared for questions if you get checked randomly and you have a couple thousands with you.
-Also a small tip, if you're entering with a partner: if one of you has e.g. 15.000 in their luggage but it's technically the money of both of you there is a chance the people at customs won't like this.
+You are not required to declare it if it's under 10k but be prepared for questions if you get checked randomly and you have a couple thousands with you.
+Also a small tip, if you're entering with a partner: if one of you has e.g. 15k in their luggage but it's technically the money of both of you there is a chance the people at customs won't like this.
 So make sure you physically split the money, the same goes for cigarettes, alcohol and the rest.

 Also if you're transferring big sums of money from outside the EU to inside the EU, you and/or your European bank may be legally required to report this.
 You'll again need to prove how you got the money and it may be good to give your bank a call before hand and check with them and what their requirements are.
 There are a lot of horror stories where bank accounts got frozen and stuff like that.
 Better safe than sorry!